GyanendraChaubey/Image-Segmentation-using-K-Means-clustering-and-Ratio-Cut/README.md

-# Computer Vision Assignment: Ratio Cut and K-Means Clustering
+# Ratio Cut and K-Means Clustering for Image Segmentation

 ## Overview